Certora/gambit/README.md

    command line or in the configuration file

-2. **Function filters:** The `mutate` command provides the `--functions` and `--contract` to allow users to filter which functions should be mutated.
+2. **Function filters:** The `mutate` command provides the `--functions` and `--contract` filters to allow users to filter which functions should be mutated.
 When `--functions` is specified, Gambit will only mutate functions with a name contained in the provided list of functions.
 When `--contract` is specified, Gambit will only mutate functions within the specified contract.
 If neither option is specified, Gambit will mutate all functions.

 3. **Mutation:** Next, Gambit recursively visits the body of each function retained in (2) and applies a set of mutation operators.
 If no mutation operators are